Xinwen Lianbo: News orientation

 The programme plays a role in the CCP's communication mechanisms at both the mass and élite levels.
 Zhan Jiang, professor at China Youth University for Political Sciences, aptly summed up its content in three phrases: "The leaders are busy, the motherland is developing rapidly, other countries are in chaos."

 On the one hand, it is the news source with the widest reach amongst China's large population, and so it provides the Party with the opportunity to influence the masses.
 According to Li, watching the bulletin has traditionally been "a national ritual at the family dinner table."

 On the other hand, it has been used as a mechanism to signal changes and continuities in policy and personnel.
 New policies have been introduced by special features, such as the 'model cadre' used to promote Three Represents in 2002.
 The ranked shots of the Politburo Standing Committee indicate their relative power: "Each leader is allocated a certain number of seconds in front of the camera, Chinese media experts say, with the time for each one carefully regulated by the party propaganda department."
 This lies behind the programme's extreme formality, because any miscommunication could have serious consequences.

 An example of this, the coverage of the 1989 Tiananmen Square protests and massacre saw longtime anchors Du Xian and Xue Fei fired after they both "wore black and read the news more slowly than usual".

-Declining popularity

-All CCTV programmes are under commercial pressure, but Xinwen Lianbo is less-affected than most.
-It has few competitors, though Hong Kong's Phoenix Television and Shanghai's Dragon TV news shows' are competition.
-It is also one of CCTV's major earners.
-While there are no commercials during the show, the slots immediately afterwards have sold for US$100,000 each, and the five-second slot just before 7 pm has been the most expensive CCTV offered, worth 24 million RMB in 2003 (about 7% of CCTV's annual advertising revenue).

-The China Daily reported that interest in the programme has declined, only receiving 10% of the audience share market compared to 40% before 1998.
-This was due in part to reporting of official government announcements, which have attracted little interest.
-After June 20, 2009, Xinwen Lianbo has focused more on critical reporting and human-interest stories.